xmartlabs/XLPagerTabStrip/README.md

 // selected bar view is created programmatically so it's important to set up the following 2 properties properly settings.style.selectedBarBackgroundColor = UIColor.black settings.style.selectedBarHeight: CGFloat = 5
+// Optional.
+If you want a fixed width, otherwise same as item's width. settings.style.selectedBarWidth: CGFloat?

 // each buttonBar item is a UICollectionView cell of type ButtonBarViewCell settings.style.buttonBarItemBackgroundColor: UIColor?